tessguefen/miva_transients/README.md

 Transients are useful when pinging another API (i.e. Wordpress, Instagram, twitter), and saving data for a set period of time.

 Once the module is installed, you will find a tab under **Utilities**.
-This batch list is used for debugging, viewing transients, and deleting.
+This batch list is used for debugging, viewing transients, and deleting transients.

 ## Please Note